HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/administration/ClearWebSphereDynacache.md

 ## Introduction

-While you can clear individual WebSphere Dynacaches with the Extended Cache Monitor, clearing individual caches can be tedious when trying to narrow down which cache is holding a stale entry.
+Clearing individual caches can be tedious when trying to narrow down which cache is holding a stale entry.
 Clearing multiple caches using a JSP can be a more efficient way to isolate the cache in question.

 ## Instructions